South Korea clinical trial approval process

 • Foreign companies must first prepare a clinical investigation plan and provide documents proving that their manufacturing facility meets GMP standards to submit a clinical trial application for a medical device in Korea.

-• If the device is used to treat life-threatening illnesses, the Investigational Review Board (IRB) must approve a series of supplementary documents.
+• If the device is used to treat life-threatening illnesses, a series of supplementary documents must be approved by the Investigational Review Board (IRB).

 • Medical device trials generally receive approval in Korea within 30 days.